JUST THE FACTS (book jacket bio)

 Cynthia Newberry Martin holds an MFA from Vermont College of Fine Arts.
 She has served as the Review Editor for Contrary Magazine and the Writing Life Editor for Hunger Mountain.
 Her website features the How We Spend Our Days series, over a decade of essays by writers on their lives.
 She grew up in Atlanta and now lives in Columbus, Georgia, with her husband, and in Provincetown, Massachusetts, in a little house by the water.
 Tidal Flats is her first novel.

 MORE ABOUT ME

-I write about marriage.
-About how to navigate between separateness and togetherness.
-About how to balance the need for both time to myself and time together.
+I write novels about marriage.
+About how characters navigate between separateness and togetherness.
+About how they balance the need for both time to themselves and time together.
 About what compromise does to a person’s sense of self.

 In 2012 I graduated from Vermont College of Fine Arts with an MFA in Creative Writing.
 Later that year, I was awarded a residency at Ragdale.
 Being able to write in a sacred place was amazing, and I often think of my time there in the Playroom and throwing pages down the stairs.
 In 2013, I became a founding board member of the literary nonprofit Writing by Writers.
 Pam Houston and Karen Nelson needed a third body, and I got to be it.
 The workshops are in gorgeous places with excellent faculty, and you can usually find me there selling books or fetching coffee.